Wills in Colorado

 Does a will dispose of all assets?

-There are certain types of assets that are not governed or distributed per the terms of a will.
+There are certain types of assets that are not governed or distributed by the terms of a will.
 Only assets that are owned by you in your individual name and that do not have a beneficiary designation are controlled by the will.
 Therefore it is important to consider how you own your assets when doing your estate planning.
 Assets that are owned in joint tenancy, such as real property or a bank account, or assets that have a beneficiary designation like a life insurance policy or IRA, pass to the beneficiaries by operation of law, and are not subject to the provisions in the will or the probate process.

 A will may not dispose of all your assets for other reasons, including if you make a Personal Property Memorandum, or a separate list, directing where specific items of personal property are to go.
 The memorandum is usually handwritten or typed, and can then be written or rewritten at any time.
 It does not need to be witnessed or notarized, only signed, dated and found with your will.